bioelectric-interfaces/nfb/README.md

 ```
 pynfb -x your-experiment-file.xml
 ```

+Refer to the [documentation](https://nfb-lab.readthedocs.io/en/latest/) for more information on working with NFB Lab.

 ## Acknowledgements
 This work was supported by the [Center for Bioelectric Interfaces](https://bioelectric.hse.ru/en/) of the Institute for Cognitive Neuroscience of the National Research University Higher School of Economics, RF Government grant, ag.
 No. 14.641.31.0003.